 Gas sensors are housed in a corrosion resistant plastic housing connected to the transmitter enclosure through a knockout.
 A short sensor cable with three pin socket connects the sensor to the transmitter circuit board.
+The optional gas generator connects to a 2 position terminal block on the circuit board.
 For hazardous area applications, sensor/transmitters are housed in a cast aluminum explosion-proof enclosure and the sensor is contained in a stainless steel shell with explosion-proof cable seal.
+Auto-Test generators are not available on explosion-proof sensor/transmitters.

-Sensor/transmitters are powered from a current limited 12 volt supply provided by the receiver.
+Sensors/transmitters are powered from a current limited 12 volt supply provided by the receiver.
 Do not attempt to operate the transmitter from another 12 volt power supply or the transmitter will be damaged.
 If you wish to perform a calibration on the bench, use a spare receiver module to power the transmitter.
-A separate 12 volt supply can be used if the current is limited to a maximum of 20 mA.
+A separate 12 volt supply can be used if the current is limited to a maximum of 20mA.